sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 Select `A4LVPC-SGWordpress` it will have randomness after it, thats ok :)
 We will leave storage as default so make no changes here
 Expand `Advanced Details`
-For `IAM instance profile role` select `A4LVPC-WordpressInstanceProfile`  **THIS BIT IS IMPORTANT**
-Find the `Credit Specification Dropdown` and choose `Standard` (some accounts aren't enabled for Unlimited) Click `Launch Instance`
+For `IAM instance profile role` select `A4LVPC-WordpressInstanceProfile` Find the `Credit Specification Dropdown` and choose `Standard` (some accounts aren't enabled for Unlimited) Click `Launch Instance`
 Click `View All instances`

 Wait for the instance to be in a `RUNNING` state
-_you can continue to stage 1B below while the instance is provisioning_

 # STAGE 1B - Create SSM Parameter Store values for wordpress